 Calculation results can be checked by filtering attribute table data (InFlood > 0):

-What’s specific, GI related attributes are calculated and stored into the structure of the Viva Grass Planner database.
-Now these values, together with other land use block attributes, such as land use type, grassland category, soil quality, relief type, ES values, bundles, trade-offs, etc. can be used for classification, prioritization and visual analysis.
+Important!
+GI related attributes are calculated and stored into the structure of the Viva Grass Planner database.
+Now these values, together with other land use block attributes, such as land use type, land use, land quality, slope, ES values, bundles, trade-offs, etc. can be used for classification, prioritization and visual analysis.

 Classification of priority to create GI